-- Setting up a modernization programme office in the TAJ before end-September 2014. - Improving the regime for making tax payments, with lower bank charges, by February 2015, with the assistance of the World Bank. - Increase the number of banks that accept the use of RTGS as an alternative channel for the payment of duties and taxes on commercial imports; discussions with banks are ongoing. - Improving large taxpayer administration through: (i) increasing the number of staff by a further 50 auditors (from March 2014 to March 2015); (ii) increasing the number of (full plus issue) audits completed in the large taxpayers office (LTO) by 100 percent (from FY 2013/14 to FY 2014/15); (iii) achieving 95 percent take up rate of e-filing and e-payment in the LTO (March

-- 2015) (structural benchmark, March 2015).
-We also aim to write off debts that have been subjected to risk-rated stress tests and consequently categorised as uncollectible in accordance with the Regulations by end-March 2015. - Enact amendments to the Customs Act to facilitate implementation of ASYCUDA World and trade facilitation (September 2014).
-A comprehensive overhaul of the Customs Act will be tabled by June 2015 (new structural benchmark). - Automating tax and customs operations by implementing: - (i) ASYCUDA World for the Kingston Port as a pilot site (structural benchmark for December 2014), - (ii) Phase 1 (Registration, GCT, SCT, GART, Telephone) of the GENTAX integrated tax software package (structural benchmark for February 2015), - (iii) ASYCUDA-World integrated customs software package for the entire country (March 2016), and - (iv) GENTAX integrated tax software package for all major tax types; the stamp duty and transfer tax will be added if possible (April 2016). - Preparing (with IMF TA support) an estimate of the revenue compliance gap for the GCT by February 2015, to provide a basis for measuring the impact of administrative reforms. - Legislation related to the establishment of the Revenue Appeals Department as a separate, independent entity, with IFC support, will be tabled in Parliament by end-October 2014. - Implementing new revenue productivity indicators that measure the effectiveness and the efficiency of the tax system (new structural benchmark for November 2015), building on TA provided by the Fund.
+- Full implementation of the elimination of applying the GCT for government purchases by March 2015 (except for purchases by public schools). - Improving the regime for making tax payments, with lower bank charges, by February 2015, with the World Bank assisting the TAJ - Seeking to increase the number of banks that accept the use of Real Time Gross Settlement (RTGS) as an alternative channel for the payment of duties and taxes on commercial imports; discussions with banks are ongoing. - Improving large taxpayer administration through: (i) increasing the number of staff in the large taxpayers office (LTO) by a further 30 auditors (from March 2014 to March 2015); (ii) increasing the number of (full plus issue) audits completed in the LTO by 100 percent (from FY 2013/14 to FY 2014/15); (iii) achieving 95 percent take up rate of e-filing and e-payment in the LTO (March 2015) and (iv) writing off all GCT and SCT debts that have been subjected to risk-rated stress tests and consequently categorised as uncollectible in accordance with the Regulations (revised structural benchmark, March 2015).
+We aim to similarly write off income tax debts that have been subjected to risk-rated stress tests and consequently categorised as uncollectible in accordance with the Regulations by end-2015.
+The number of LTO auditors will be increased by another 20 by September 2015. - A comprehensive overhaul of the Customs Act will be tabled by June 2015 (structural benchmark). - Automating tax and customs operations by implementing: - (i) ASYCUDA World for the Kingston Port as a pilot site (structural benchmark for December 2014), - (ii) Phase 1 (Registration, GCT, SCT, GART, Telephone) of the GENTAX integrated tax software package (structural benchmark for February 2015), - (iii) ASYCUDA-World integrated customs software package for the entire country (March 2016), and - (iv) GENTAX integrated tax software package for all major tax types; the stamp duty and transfer tax will be added if possible (April 2016). - Preparing (with IMF TA support) an estimate of the revenue compliance gap for the GCT by February 2015, to provide a basis for measuring the impact of administrative reforms. - Implementing new revenue productivity indicators that measure the effectiveness and the efficiency of the tax system (structural benchmark for November 2015), building on TA provided by the Fund.
 The indicators should cover compliance gaps for all major taxes, as well as e-filing, non-filing, audit coverage, objection, and appeals results, arrears collection, collectible and disputed debts, refund processing, and customs clearance and customs post-clearance audits.